Mark Miller (composer)

+Professor of Church Music and Composer in Residence at the Theological School of Drew University, as well as a Lecturer in Sacred Music at Yale Institute of Sacred Music.

 Early life and education

 Miller was born into a family of United Methodist pastors, including his father and grandfather.
-He earned a bachelor's degree in music from Yale University in 1989 and a master of music degree in organ performance from The Juilliard School in 1991.
+He earned a bachelor's degree in music from Yale University in 1989 and a master of music degree in organ performance from the Juilliard School in 1991.
 In 2025, he was awarded an honorary Doctor of Divinity degree from Christian Theological Seminary.

 Miller is married to Michael Murden.
 They have two children, Keith and Alyse.

 Career

 Miller is a professor and composer in residence at Drew University, and a lecturer in sacred music at Yale University.
 He is a Fellow of Hymn Society in the United States and Canada.
 He serves on the hymnal revision committee for the United Methodist Church.

 Miller is one of the most prolific contemporary composers of Christian music, with bestselling compositions including anthems, hymns, choruses, and organ music.
 His music often references themes of social justice and inclusion.
 His hymns have been published in hymnals including For Everyone Born: Global Songs for an Emerging Church, Worship and Song, Zion Still Sings, and Voices Together.